OpenDMA/opendma-spec/OpenDMA-Spec.md

 1.  all property info objects (§9) of *c*’s `opendma:DeclaredProperties` property are part of the effective properties list, and
-2.  all property info objects (§9) of the effective properties list of the class object referenced by *c*’s `opendma:SuperClass` property are part of the effective properties list, unless there is a property info object with the same `opendma:Name` and
+2.  all property info objects (§9) of the effective properties list of the class object referenced by *c*’s `opendma:SuperClass` property are part of the effective properties list, unless the property is *overridden* as defined below
-	`opendma:Namespace` in `opendma:DeclaredProperties` and the data type of both objects is `10` (“Reference”) and the valid class object referenced by `opendma:ReferenceClass` of the property info object in `opendma:DeclaredProperties` is or extends the valid class object referenced by `opendma:ReferenceClass` of the property info object in the effective properties list of the valid class object referenced by *c*’s `opendma:SuperClass` property.
 3.  all property info objects (§9) of the effective properties list of the aspect objects referenced by *c*’s `opendma:IncludedAspects` property are part of the effective properties list.

 Constraints:
 The value of the tuple (`opendma:Namespace`, `opendma:Name`) must be unique across all property info objects of a valid class object or valid aspect object.

+Property override:
+A property declared in a super class is overridden by a property info object if all these conditions are met:
+1. the `opendma:Name` and `opendma:Namespace` equals the property declared in the super class
+2. the data type of both objects is `10` (“Reference”)
+3. the `opendma:ReferenceClass` is either narrowed down or widened, meaning that one of these conditions must be met:
+    a) the valid class object referenced by `opendma:ReferenceClass` of the property info object in `opendma:DeclaredProperties` is or extends the valid class object referenced by `opendma:ReferenceClass` of the property info object in the effective properties list of the valid class object referenced by *c*’s `opendma:SuperClass` property.
+    b) the valid class object referenced by `opendma:ReferenceClass` of the property info object in the effective properties list of the valid class object referenced by *c*’s `opendma:SuperClass` property is or extends the valid class object referenced by `opendma:ReferenceClass` of the property info object in `opendma:DeclaredProperties`

+Only properties of the “Reference” data type can be overridden.

+> Conclusion:
+> Properties defined in a super class cannot be overwritten by a classes declared properties, except for specific refernce properties.

 #### §11 Choice value object